ZhangLaibao/machine_gun/java/JVM/concurrent/thread-pool.md

     }

     /**
-     * Returns true if this executor is in the process of terminating
-     * after {@link #shutdown} or {@link #shutdownNow} but has not
+     * Returns true if this executor is in the process of terminating after shutdown() or shutdownNow() but has not
      * completely terminated.
-This method may be useful for
-     * debugging.
-A return of {@code true} reported a sufficient
+This method may be useful for debugging.
+A return of true reported a sufficient
-     * period after shutdown may indicate that submitted tasks have
+     * period after shutdown may indicate that submitted tasks have ignored or suppressed interruption,
-     * ignored or suppressed interruption, causing this executor not
-     * to properly terminate.
+     * causing this executor not to properly terminate.
-     *
+     */
-     * @return {@code true} if terminating but not yet terminated */ public boolean isTerminating() {
+    public boolean isTerminating() {
         int c = ctl.get();